The Ohio Nowcast is the result of multi-year partnerships on several

 Center, and other federal, state, and local agencies and universities.

-Monitoring and beach water-quality information are updated 4-7 days/week on the Ohio Nowcast by Cuyahoga County Board of Health (Huntington), Northeast Ohio Regional Sewer District (Edgewater), the University of Toledo (Maumee Bay State Park), Erie County Health Department (Nickel Plate and Vermillion), Lake County General Health District (Mentor Headlands and Fairport Harbor), the Muskingum Watershed Conservancy District (Atwood Lake), and the U.S. National Park Service (Cuyahoga River).
+Monitoring and beach water-quality information are updated 4-7 days/week on the Ohio Nowcast by Cuyahoga County Board of Health (Huntington), Northeast Ohio Regional Sewer District (Edgewater), the University of Toledo (Maumee Bay State Park), Erie County Health Department (Nickel Plate and Vermillion), Lake County General Health District (Mentor Headlands and Fairport Harbor), and the U.S. National Park Service (Cuyahoga River).
 Other partners on the nowcast include Cleveland Metroparks, Ohio Department of Natural Resources (ODNR), and Ohio Department of Health (ODH).
 Current activities are supported by the U.S. EPA Great Lakes Restoration Initiative, the USGS Oceans Research Priority Plan, the U.S. EPA BEACHES grant program (administered by Ohio Department of Health), and funding and (or) in-kind services from partnering agencies.

 The U.S. Environmental Protection Agency, Office of Research and

 Development, National Exposure Research Laboratory (Athens, GA) provided the

 “Virtual Beach” software that is used extensively to develop

 Past funding for research and development supporting the Ohio Nowcast was provided by Ohio Water Development Authority, U.S. Environmental Protection Agency Advanced Monitoring Initiative, the Ohio Lake Erie Office, and the USGS Cooperative Water Program.